The complexity of geometric scaling: The tradeoff between scaling and oracle accuracy

 \section{The tradeoff between scaling and oracle accuracy}

-In this section, we consider a generalization of Algorithm \ref{DPP.sec.3.alg.1} where, in Line 5, $\mu$ is divided by $\alpha$ instead of by $2$.
-This modified algorithm will be referred to as Algorithm~\ref{DPP.sec.3.alg.1}$_{\alpha}$.
-Note that Algorithm \ref{DPP.sec.3.alg.1} is recovered simply by setting $\alpha=2$.
+In this section, we consider a generalization of feasibility based geometric scaling where, in Line 5 of Algorithm \ref{DPP.sec.1.alg.1}, $\mu$ is divided by $\alpha$ instead of by $2$.
+This modified algorithm will be referred to as \emph{generalized feasibility based geometric scaling}.
+Note that feasibility based geometric scaling is recovered simply by setting $\alpha=2$.
 Whole $\mu$ is no longer halved, we still refer to this operation as a halving step.
 The parameter $\alpha$ controls the amount of both augmenting and halving steps performed by the algorithm.
 If $\alpha$ is close to $1$, then only a small region is made feasible after each halving step.
-In this case, the feasibility oracle in Line 3 of Algorithm \ref{DPP.sec.3.alg.1} has few choices for feasible solutions and its ability to find the best possible feasible point is not important.
+In this case, the feasibility oracle in Line 3 of Algorithm \ref{DPP.sec.1.alg.1} has few choices for feasible solutions and its ability to find the best possible feasible point is not important.
 If, on the contrary $\alpha$ is large, then many new points will be feasible after each halving step.
-In fact, for large enough values of $\alpha$, Algorithm~\ref{DPP.sec.3.alg.1}$_{\alpha}$ will be completely {\em descaled} as all the vertices of the polytope will be made feasible after the first halving step.
-In this case, the number of steps required to reach an optimal solution is completely determined by the ability of the feasibility oracle (called in Line 3 in Algorithm~\ref{DPP.sec.3.alg.1}) to reach optimality.
+In fact, for large enough values of $\alpha$, the algorithm will be completely {\em descaled} as all the vertices $x$ of the polytope such that $c\mathord{\cdot}x$ is greater than $c\mathord{\cdot}\tilde{x}$ will be made feasible after the first halving step.
+In this case, the number of steps required to reach an optimal solution is completely determined by the ability of the feasibility oracle (called in Line 3 in Algorithm~\ref{DPP.sec.1.alg.1}) to reach optimality.
 In other words, $\alpha$ also controls whether the complexity of the procedure is mainly due to the augmenting steps or to the accuracy of the feasibility oracle.

 It turns out that $\alpha$ also explains the gap between the lower bounds provided by Theorems \ref{DPP.sec.2.thm.1} and \ref{DPP.sec.3.thm.1} on the complexity of geometric scaling.
 In particular, we will show how the term $n/3$ in the latter lower bound depends on $\alpha$.